itsvivianmill/Journal/docs/Instructions/How to Resolve an Issue in GitHub.md

   - in-progress
 creation date: Wednesday 30th July 2025
 ---
-##  How to Resolve an Issue in GitHub

 Practical benefits for using Git or GitHub:
 1. Version Control
 2. Backup & Security, Collaboration